gakalmar/Notes/02_Git_Process.md

     git push                                //Send to GitHub

+STASHING:

+    git stash                               //Revert to last commit by creating a temporary save from your current progress git stash pop                           //Get back your stash

 WORKING WITH BRANCHES:

     git branch -a                           //list branches
     git branch -d branchname                //delete branch
     git branch newbranchname                //create new branch

-    git checkout branchname                 //switch to an existing branch git checkout -b branchname              //create new branch and switch to it git merge branchname                    //merge a branch into the active branch git merge sourcebranch targetbranch     //merge a branch into the target branch
+    git checkout branchname                 //switch to an existing branch git checkout -b branchname              //create new branch and switch to it

+    git merge branchname                    //merge a branch into the active branch git merge sourcebranch targetbranch     //merge a branch into the target branch

     CREATE NEW BRANCH AND PUSH IT INSTANTLY TO BE A REMOTE BRANCH ON GITHUB:

         1 git checkout -b newbranch         //create new branch locally 2 git push -u origin newbranch      //push it to GitHub (-u means upstream)

-    MERGE INTO MASTER PROCESS:

-        1 git checkout master
-        2 git pull origin master                  //not necessary 3 git merge development                   //merge development into active (master) 4 git commit -m "Merge into master"
-        5 git push origin master                  //push changes into remote master branch

     WORK ON YOUR OWN BRANCH PROCESS:

-        1 git checkout -b newbranch         //create new branch and switch to it 2 do the work
+        1 git checkout -b newbranch         //create new branch and switch to it 2 git push -u origin newbranch      //push it to GitHub (-u means upstream) ...
+        3 git add & commmit & push          //push new branch content
+        // AT THIS POINT WE CAN CREATE A PULL REQUEST ON GITHUB TO MERGE INTO AN EXISTING BRANCH ...
-        3 git checkout development          //switch back to development 4 git pull                          //maybe it would be a good idea to pull at this stage?
+        5 git checkout development          //switch back to development 6 git pull                          //pull latest changes

+        MERGE LOCALLY:
-        5 git merge newbranch               //merge your branch into development 6 git branch -d newbranch           //delete newbrach branch 7 git add- & commmit & push
+        7 git merge newbranch               //merge your branch into development 8 git add & commmit & push          //push merged changes to development branch

-        +1 git push origin --delete branch_name     // If you pushed your branch to GitHub, you can delete it from GitHub with this command
+        9 git branch -d newbranch           //delete newbrach branch +1 git push origin --delete branch_name     // If you pushed your branch to GitHub, you can delete it from GitHub with this command

+    INITIALIZE PULL REQUEST: Ask someone else to merge your new branch into the project's branch (eg into main) = "request someone else to pull your branch"

+        1 git checkout -b <new-branch>                  //create new local branch and switch to it 2 git push --set-upstream origin <new-branch>   //add brach to remote git repo, and create pull request 3 complete pull request on GitHub

 OTHER USEFUL COMMANDS: